manuleo/mADAm-2019/README.md

 5. Come up with visualization methods for these informations, in order to catch the attention of the user.
 We have described carefully in the notebook different type of interactive plots we have in mind.

 6. Propose to the reader the results of our model on two levels.
 The first one is aimed to catch the reader attention by showing him just few but interesting results coming from our first analysis on Africa and Europe over the years.
 In this part, we will use **heatmaps**, **heatmaps with time**, **short animation of different kinds**.
-As the data story goes on, they reader will gain more knowledge on African history of famine and European food wasting regime.
-As the second level comes in, our proposal will be
+As the data story goes on, they reader will gain more knowledge on African history of famine and European food wasting trend.
+As the second level comes in, our proposal will be to introduce the model of macronutrients, final products and finally reallocation of resources we proposed.